-The C grade was in 2010 defined so that a building built after the building codes of TEK2007 in most cases should get a C. Residences built after the building code of 2007, as are included in criteria 1, will hence mostly get a C or better.
+The C grade was in 2010 defined so that a building built after the building codes of TEK2007 in most cases should get a C. Residences built after the building code of 2007 will hence mostly get a C or better.